Code-Institute-Submissions/projectone/README.md

 - About:

-The about page gives some basic info on sea&stone, like opening hours and whats served.
+The about page gives some basic info on sea&stone, like opening hours and what type of food is served.

 - News:

 The news page is like a blog page that can be updated easily, detailing news and upcoming events at sea&stone.
-It also includes some videos to give customers an idea of what the events are like, ie the barista master class.
+It also includes some videos to give customers an idea of what the events are like, ie the barista master class and gives updates and info on upcoming events and event bookings.

 - Menus: